Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Chicken Drumsticks, Onion, Garlic Cloves and Ginger Paste, Paprika powder, Cinnamon, Turmeric, Cardamon, Cumin powder, Garam masala, Chili flakes, Tomato sauce, Tomato paste.
+Chicken Breasts, Onion, Garlic Cloves and Ginger, Kashmiri chili powder, Cinnamon, Turmeric, Cumin powder, Cumin seeds, Mustard seeds, Curry leaves, Ghee, Tomato sauce, Tomato paste, Coconut milk, Kokum.

-Roughly chop the onions and garlic.
-Set the temperature of the stove to medium-low heat.
+Chop the onions and garlic into cubes.
+Set the stove to medium-low heat.
 Add oil to the pot, add the onions and garlic.
-Sauté until the onions and garlic have caramelized to a golden hue, this entire process should take about seven to eight minutes.
+Sauté until the onions and garlic have caramelized to a golden hue; this entire process should take about seven to eight minutes.

-Thereafter, add the spices and mix the ingredients well.
-Allow the spices to cook for one to two minutes.
-Add the tomato paste and cook the paste with the onions for another two to four minutes.
+Thereafter, add the spices, kokum, and curry leaves, and mix well.
+Allow the spices to cook for one to two minutes to release their flavour.
+Add the tomato paste and cook with the onions for another 2 to 4 minutes.
+Add the tomato passata sauce and the coconut milk.
+Add the chicken cubes with water and simmer for 20 minutes.

 Garnish with chopped parsley and serve on rice or naan.
 That’s it, the chicken curry is ready to enjoy with your family.